 The EOP Bridge Program exists to welcome and orient incoming EOP first-year students, and offers an exciting way to begin the transition to college.
 The Bridge Program helps new students build community, feel confident in getting around campus and provides skills and information that will facilitate a successful first year at Oregon State.
 The Bridge Program is offered at no cost to participants.

 We have been busy here at EOP planning an exciting Bridge program for you.
-During the four days of the Bridge program, you will participate in educational and fun activities that will help you acclimate to your new life as a college student at Oregon State University.
+During the five days of the Bridge program, you will participate in educational and fun activities that will help you acclimate to your new life as a college student at Oregon State University.
 All food, transportation and housing will be provided during the entire Bridge program for participants.
 If you are no longer able to attend, please let us know immediately in order to avoid incurring program costs charged to your student account.

 Plan on full days!
 We start each day of the Bridge program early morning and have activities planned through each evening.